So you want to find out if FluentU is worthy of your money?

 Thus, there are Newbie courses.
 But they are mostly audio-only and not as interesting as the video content.

 When you start your FluentU experience with a Newbie Course, you may find yourself thinking: Is that it?

 FluentU is not Really for Beginners…

-FluentU is a tool that especially caters to the intermediate and advanced learner.
-These people need to engage the real-world version of the language.
-Not some course’s version.
+FluentU is a tool that primarily caters to intermediate and advanced learners.
+These people need to engage the real-world version of the language, not some course’s version.

 And it’s fluent…

 That is: they keep adding new videos all the time.
 So you can keep learning new stuff even if you’re at an advanced level.

 A more traditional language course/app can get you to an intermediate level.

 FluentU can help you with the latter.